 Fantasy Writing Prompts

-With these you get to break rules and the laws of physics and biology.
+With these, you get to break the rules and laws of physics and biology.
 That’s right, it’s Fantasy writing prompts:

 - Vampires survive off something other than blood.
 And only a certain material can kill them.
 That material is becoming increasingly scarce.